 Victor HugoVictor-Marie Hugo (; 26 February 1802 – 22 May 1885) was a French poet, novelist, essayist, playwright, and dramatist of the Romantic movement.
 During a literary career that spanned more than sixty years, he wrote abundantly in an exceptional variety of genres: lyrics, satires, epics, philosophical poems, epigrams, novels, history, critical essays, political speeches, funeral orations, diaries, and letters public and private, as well as dramas in verse and prose.

 Hugo is considered to be one of the greatest and best-known French writers.
 Outside France, his most famous works are the novels ''Les Misérables'', 1862, and ''The Hunchback of Notre-Dame'' (), 1831.
 In France, Hugo is renowned for his poetry collections, such as (''The Contemplations'') and (''The Legend of the Ages'').
 Hugo was at the forefront of the Romantic literary movement with his play ''Cromwell'' and drama ''Hernani''.
 Many of his works have inspired music, both during his lifetime and after his death, including the musicals ''Les Misérables'' and ''Notre-Dame de Paris''.
 He produced more than 4,000 drawings in his lifetime, and campaigned for social causes such as the abolition of capital punishment.

-Though a committed royalist when he was young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism; his work touched upon most of the political and social issues and the artistic trends of his time.
+Though he was a committed royalist when young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism serving in politics as both deputy and senator.
+His work touched upon most of the political and social issues and the artistic trends of his time.
 His opposition to absolutism and his colossal literary achievement established him as a national hero.
 He was honoured by interment in the Panthéon.
 Provided by Wikipedia